Aureuma/GitKat/README.md

 All tests and verification run in GitHub Actions.
 Local test runs are intentionally avoided to keep CI parity.

+Testing strategy:

+- CI is the source of truth for tests and verification.
+- `Tests` runs linting, unit tests, doc builds, and verification.
+- Verification covers identity, blob, regex, and BFG (blob-only).
+- Concurrency is capped to respect public repo minutes.

 ## License

 MIT License.
 See `LICENSE`.